bttmly/perturb/doc/plugins.md

 A runner plugin describes how to run a single mutation.
 As such, it needs to understand how to work with the test harness used by the project.
 A runner plugin has the following properties:

 - `name`: a unique string name
 - `setup`: a function which sets up the run.
-In nearly every case, this function should write out the mutated source code to a file (unless you're doing something [exotic]()), but it can also do all kinds of other stuff, such as working with the `require` cache if the run is done in-process.
+In nearly every case, this function should write out the mutated source code to a file (unless you're doing something [exotic](https://github.com/nickb1080/intercept-require)), but it can also do all kinds of other stuff, such as working with the `require` cache if the runner is operating in-process.
 It returns a promise, the result of which will be threaded back into the `cleanup` method.
 - `run`: a function which actually executes the tests over the given mutated source file.
 It returns a "RunnerResult", which is essentially a Mutant with an optional `error` field.
 - `cleanup`: a function which cleans up whatever side effects the `setup` and `run` functions had.
 Often this involves rewriting the source file to its original value.
 It might also operate on the `require` cache or do other sorts of housekeeping.